gvwilson/sdxpy/src/debugger/index.md

-Extending methods by [%i "upcall" %]upcalling[%/i%] this way saves us typing, and ensures that changes in the parent class will automatically show up in the child class.
+Extending methods by [%i "upcall" %]upcalling[%/i%] this way saves us typing, and ensures that changes in the parent class will automatically show up in the [%i "child class" %]child class[%/i%].

 The final step is to change the `run` method so that the VM actually stops at a breakpoint.